nrwl/nx/docs/shared/core-features/integrate-with-editors.md

 These plugins are **NOT** built or maintained by the Nx team.
 They are maintained by independent community contributors.

+### Neovim

+If you are using [Neovim](https://neovim.io/), you can install [Equilibris/nx.nvim](https://github.com/Equilibris/nx.nvim) with your favorite package manager.

+This plugin is **NOT** built or maintained by the Nx team.
+They are maintained by independent community contributors.

 ## Related Documentation

 ### Recipes